paeolo/onemon/README.md

 - --silent (-s) |> Don't attach to the deamon output.
 - --wait (-w) |> Wait for the deamon to call notifyReady() before launching the script.

+### Using it programmatically

+The main function is exported so instead of using the CLI you can use onemon in your own code programmatically and we encourage you to do this.

 ## Author

 👤 **Paul Le Couteur**